elifyagmurduran/elifyagmurduran/README.md

 # Welcome to my GitHub! ☄️

 My name is Yağmur and I am a computer engineering student at Yıldız Technical University.
-I am currently in my final year of college.
+I am currently in my senior year of college.

 ### Contact 📫